MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Remove-MgSiteTermStore.md

 # Remove-MgSiteTermStore

 ## SYNOPSIS
-The termStore under this site.
+The default termStore under this site.

 ## SYNTAX